Tuesday, June 30, 2009

 I am now completely convinced that you will recognise from these

-the more you strip yourself of the products of your
+arguments that the more you strip yourself of the products of your

 imagination and all worldly and created things, and are united to God